MMBass/Browser-address-bar-color/readme.txt

 4. In the wordpress menu click the 'Appearance' and you will see the new "Address bar color" settings page, there you can activate and manage the pages and the colors.

 == Screenshots ==
-1.
+1. the result
 2. the new menu item
 3. the settings page

 == Changelog ==
 = 1.0 =
 * First upload
+= 2.0 =
+* Option to color single post, bug fixed

+== Upgrade Notice ==
+= 2.0 =
+bug fixed, color single post- not just pages

 == Frequently Asked Questions ==

-= what's your plugin's specialty? =
+= What's your plugin's specialty? =

-you can choose different colors for each page of your site, not only one for all of them
+You can choose different colors for each page of your site or even every post, not only one for all of them

 = Why it doesn't work on desktop browsers? =

 For now the plugin is not functional in desktop browsers but according to google it should be available soon in chrome for PC.

-== Upgrade Notice ==

 == Donations ==